HL7/cql/input/pages/04-logicalspecification.md

 ELM defines several nullological operators that are useful for dealing with potentially missing information.
 These are _Null, IsNull_, _IsTrue_, _IsFalse_, and _Coalesce_.

-For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#nullological-operators-3,Nullological Operators>> section in the link:09-b-cqlreference.html[CQL Reference].
+For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#nullological-operators-3,Nullological Operators>> section in the [CQL Reference](09-b-cqlreference.html).

 === Null